RosettaCommons/documentation/internal_documentation/SEWING-Dictionary.md

 ##Dictionary
 * atom: A collection of xyz coordinates and element

+* linker segments: when we 5 secondary structures in each model, 3 middle secondary structures are "linker segments".
+2 N-terminal/C-terminal secondary structures are not "linker segments".

 * model: A node that can be connected by edges.
 A collection of segments.
 Generally, 2-5 pieces of segment constitute the model.
 Currently for continuous SEWING, 3 pieces of secondary structures called smotif (like HLH, or HLE) is a model (5 pieces of secondary structures as a model for continuous SEWING are in active development).
 Defined as struct whose elements are model_id, pdb_code, structure_id, distance, hoist_angle, packing_angle and meridian_angle.

 * motif: Designability score.
 Basically it shows that how well hydrophobic parts of secondary structures are well pack with each other.
 Will Sheffler in Baker lab made this.